linux-jeweler/jeweler-backend/README.md

 ### Issues faced

-A major issues for me was frequently committing.
+A major issue for me was frequently committing.
 As stated before, the size of them always depended on the size of what I was currently working on and the frequency always depended on a milestone being reached.
 This is something that I have to improve on.